 They look great too, their unique shape making them instantly recognizable, and come with a nice range of different silicone tips to really lock them in place and block your ear canals - essential if noise-cancellation is to effectively remove all ambient noise.
 You get five hours of use out of the batteries, and the charging case will extend this by another 10 before it needs to be topped up.
 Watch out for the lid, though - it’s not the easiest to get along with.

-While you can get better sound elsewhere, the quality the Jabras are capable of putting out is perfectly acceptable, especially if you’re using them while running a 10k or deadlift your own bodyweight.
+While you can get better sound elsewhere, the quality the Jabras are capable of putting out is perfectly acceptable, especially if you’re using them while running.
 For everyday use, too, we’d find them perfectly acceptable, but we might be thinking about the Sonys.

 - Read our Jabra Elite Active 65T review